 - contribute to leadership teams and decision-making and have an impact where it matters most.

 Studying a postgraduate qualification in public health means learning from respected professionals, global experts and experienced clinicians.
-You’ll explore evidence-based public health policies and approaches, and learn how to apply them within different communities.
+You’ll explore evidence-based public health policies and approaches as well as learn how to apply them within different communities.

 Master’s degrees allow you to build skills and knowledge across different areas of public health – for example, health promotion and disease management and prevention.
 Most have graduate certificate and graduate diploma qualifications embedded within them, so you can work toward your master’s at your own pace, acquiring new skills and career-boosting qualifications along the way.

-Choose a university that offers both specialist and generalist graduate certificates that all lead to a master’s degree, and look into the electives you can do.
+If having options throughout your studies is important to you, choose a university that offers both specialist and generalist graduate certificates that all lead to a master’s degree.
+You should also look into the electives you can do.
 If life gets busy, you can always take breaks as required.

 Compile a list of the key questions you seek to answer while deciding which course to do.
 This list might include (but is not limited to) the following:

-- If I wanted to come back and study again in the future, does this degree offer me pathways?
+- if I wanted to come back and study again in the future, are pathways available?